 Nabeel recalls that one of the most recited passages of the Qur’an is Surat-al-Ikhlaas, 112:2 – “God is not a Father, and He is not a Son.”
 This “doctrine above all doctrines” in Islam is known as Tawhid – God is absolutely one and cannot be father or son.

-The question that troubled Nabeel when he was comparing the two religions was this: How is it the Trinity harmonious with a monotheistic doctrine?
+The question that troubled Nabeel when he was comparing the two religions was this: How can the Trinity be harmonious with a monotheistic doctrine?

 Part of the problem from a Muslim perspective is that they believe that Christians claim Jesus is the son of God in a biological sense.
 How can the God of the universe have sex with a woman and conceive a child with her?

 This isn’t the Christian view, of course.
 It isn’t far fetched to conceive that the God who created the universe out of nothing could implant a child in the womb of a women.
 God doesn’t need to have “sex” with her.
 God is not flesh and bones.
 He isn’t made of matter at all, so it would be absurd to think of God begetting anyone in a biological sense.

 God is transcendent, existing outside of time, space and matter.
 But, having created the universe by His very word, He can call matter into existence, including matter that is human.

 Nabeel credits science with helping him to understand the concept of the Trinity.
 Even the tiniest things in the universe are incredibly complex.
 Cells, and DNA, and epigenetic material, and atoms, and protons and nuons.
 The tiniest matter we are able to detect is incredibly, incredibly complex.

 Science has revealed that light is both a particle and a wave.
 How can that be?
 It’s contradictory, isn’t it?
 Yet, as near as we can tell, both are true.
 Light is both a particle and a wave.

 Water can be liquid, solid and gas.
 It’s all water.
 The chemical composition is exactly the same, but we find water in all three forms.